mat0714/mk-bank-2/README.md

-# MKBankApp
+# MKBankApp2

+## What is this?
 This is small project created for training purposes.
+Application is based on Java, Hibernate and MySQL Database.

 Using this application you can:
 - create new customer profile